Start here

 Creating a guidance catalog from best practices

-From a spreadsheet or checklist — create a guidance catalog (guidelines, groups, mapping-references) that threat-informed controls can reference; express relationships to other frameworks in a Mapping Document (see mapping-document.yaml). → Guidance Catalog Guide.
+From a spreadsheet or checklist — create a guidance catalog (guidelines, groups, mapping-references) that threat-informed controls can reference; express relationships to other frameworks in a Mapping Document Guide (see also the Mapping Document schema). → Guidance Catalog Guide.

 Creating organizational policy